blockprotocol/blockprotocol/rfcs/text/0430-hook-module.md

 [editableref]: #editableref

-A solution similar to the hooks service was first explored in a temporary implementation called `editableRef` within the [HASH](https://hash.ai) embedding application, enabling its _rich text_ blocks.
+A solution similar to the hooks module was first explored in a temporary implementation called `editableRef` within the [HASH](https://hash.ai) embedding application, enabling its _rich text_ blocks.

 This was designed to avoid blocks being coupled to the particular rich text editing solution implemented in HASH, and in that it succeeded.